emgrande/Eh_Wavelet/README.md

-# Eh_Wavelet
-Data and code accompanying the manuscript, "Terrestrial groundwater table mediates redox potential of salt marsh sediments," submitted for publication in Geophysical Research Letters.
+# Data and code accompanying the manuscript, "Terrestrial groundwater table mediates redox potential of salt marsh sediments," submitted for publication in Geophysical Research Letters.